drcscodes/drcs.codes/docs/ai/slides/multiagent-systems.md

 Two prisoners, $A$ and $B$, suspected of committing a crime together are taken to separate interrogation rooms, and each can either "confess" to the crime (a.k.a. "cooperate") or "deny" it (a.k.a. "defect").

-- If both prisoners confess, each gets a 1-year sentence.
+- If both prisoners confess/cooperate, each gets a 1-year sentence.
-- If both prisoners deny, each gets a 3-year sentence
+- If both prisoners deny/defect, each gets a 3-year sentence
-- If one player denies and the other confesses, the denier (or "sucker") gets 5 years and the confessors gets 0 years.
+- If one player denies and the other confesses, the the confessor ("sucker"/cooperator) gets 5 years and the denier (defector) gets 0 years.

 The game can be summarized in the following payoff matrix (row player's payoff is listed first):